 The current six-month training course for ultrasonography is logistically difficult for most individuals but the spirit of the idea seems correct.
-One can imagine a general certification available to medical professionals from primary care, general and emergency specialties (Family Medicine, Pediatrics, Internal Medicine, Emergency Medicine, General Surgery, Anesthesiology).
+One can imagine a general certification available to medical professionals from primary care, general and emergency specialties such as Family Medicine, Pediatrics, Internal Medicine, Emergency Medicine, General Surgery and Anesthesiology.
 Much of this coursework could even be done close to home via online modules (where the internet is available) especially since many modern, portable ultrasounds interface with various other types of hand-held technologies (smart phones (72), jump drives) to securely store and transmit images.
 While such professionals would not have a radiologist’s skill set or breadth of knowledge, they certainly could make actionable clinical decisions.
 More advanced coursework could also be made available as one progressed through levels of certification.
-The Delhi high court opened this possibility in a February 17th, 2016 ruling whereby they could not adjudicate the difference between a “mere MBBS” and those individuals currently allowed to perform ultrasounds in a meaningful way and stated that the current restrictions “add no further to the person” (in terms of ethical training).
+The Delhi high court opened this possibility in a February 17th, 2016 ruling whereby they could not adjudicate the difference between a “mere MBBS” and those individuals currently allowed to perform ultrasounds in a meaningful way.
 The Court further clarified how these laws were never intended to comment on who was qualified to perform ultrasound examinations (73, 74).
 There is now a legal precedent and way forward to make this suggestion reality.
+The Supreme Court also stated that the current restrictions “add no further to the person” in terms of ethical training (73, 74).
+We must note that our proposed solution cannot prevent nefarious use of ultrasound for prenatal sex determination any more than current coursework certifying practitioners in ultrasound diagnostics.

 As noted previously, rural health care centers often lack the radiology specialist or trained obstetricians needed to register their own ultrasound machine(s).
 With the increasing connectivity of rural India and the safe, private transferring of ultrasound images from even remote locations (75), the PCPNDT could be modified to reward collaboration as a means to improvements in care in rural India.
 The first step in this process would be to allow radiologists to register additional machines at facilities where they are not physically present (ideally in areas with large unmet healthcare needs) if each radiologist can demonstrate ongoing, meaningful work with the rural clinic or hospital that now has an ultrasound machine.
 This radiologist can train local staff in the acquisition of whatever imaging types are most pertinent to their care setting and aid in image interpretation.
 Difficult cases can be shared in near real time via the proliferation of dissemination techniques available.
 The Tamil Nadu health system does something very similar whereby all primary health centers (PHC) are now connected to Chennai and its medical specialists and expertise.
 Over 250 Medical Officers at over 125 PHCs have been trained in basic obstetric ultrasound with the help of MediScan (76).
 A similar telemedicine model has been successfully tested in Nicaragua (77).
 While not without its flaws, such a system has multiple built in layers of protection against abuses and multiple potential whistleblowers: the consultant radiologist, the local practitioner making use of the ultrasound machine and the saved images documenting what was imaged (more below).
 Similarly, such rural health centers that are collaborating with ultrasonography specialists could legally purchase ultrasound machines through relaxation of the stringent laws dictating which person and facilities can purchase an ultrasound machine in India today.